m0nters/Process_scheduling_extended/README.md

 # Process-scheduling-extended
-Inspired from my school project but I want to expand this to other scheduling algorithms (inherits code from my school project)
+Inspired by my school project, I aim to expand this to include other scheduling algorithms, building upon the existing code inherited from my school project.

 This work may be updated periodically.
 ## Work